CERTCC/CERT-Guide-to-CVD/docs/howto/operations/opsec.md

 that the technical infrastructure you deploy to manage CVD cases can potentially be affected by the vulnerabilities you are coordinating.

-Vulnerability reports may contain hostile attachments---not necessarily as an attack, but simply a reporter sending a proof-of-concept for your review---so vendors and coordinators should design their report tracking systems and process accordingly.
+Vulnerability reports may contain hostile attachments&mdash;not necessarily as an attack, but simply a reporter sending a proof-of-concept for your review&mdash;so vendors and coordinators should design their report tracking systems and process accordingly.
 Be sure attachments to vulnerability reports are not opened automatically anywhere along the process.
 You might also institute a policy that such attachments are only to be